vouillon/ocaml-android/README.md

 There are a few pitfalls regarding bytecode programs.
 First, if you link them without the `-custom` directive, you will need to use `ocamlrun` explicitly to run them.
-Second, the `ocamlmklib` command produces shared libraries dll*.so which are not usable.
+Second, the `ocamlmklib` command produces shared libraries `dll*.so` which are not usable.
 Thus, you need to use the `-custom` directive to successfully link bytecode programs that uses libraries with mixed C / OCaml code.
+Shared libraries should eventually be disabled, but at the moment, the `ocamlbuild` plugin of `oasis` requires them to be created.